marcoss00/marcoss00/README.md

 ### Hi there 👋 I'm Marcos,

+- 💻 I’ve a degree in Computer Engineering.
-- 🔭 I’m currently working on ...
+- 🔭 I’m a Physics student.
+- 📃 I’ve some projects in Python, Java, Flutter, C and C++.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science with Python and Javascript.
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him/his.

 <div align="center">
   <a href="https://github.com/marcoss00">